Reconsider your need to travel to Sudan due to the possibility of violent civil unrest and the threat of terrorist attack. See Safety and security

-You'll need to register with the Aliens Registration Office, Ministry of the Interior (located west of the presidential palace), within three days of arriving in Khartoum.
+You must register with the Aliens Registration Office, Ministry of the Interior (located west of the presidential palace), within three days of arriving in Khartoum.

 Carry photo identification with you at all times in Sudan.

-Under Sudanese law, women and their children, regardless of their nationality, can be prevented from departing Sudan if they don't have their father's consent.
+Women and their children, regardless of their nationality, can be prevented from departing Sudan if they don't have their father's consent.
 This can apply even if custodial rights have been granted to the mother by a Sudanese, Australian or other court.

 Airport departure taxes apply.